Find the perfect treat! Take quiz

 How To Make Dog Treats - Bully Sticks Central

-• 2 cups whole wheat flour (substitute with oat flour for gluten-sensitive dogs)
+• 2 cups whole wheat flour (use oat flour for gluten-sensitive dogs)

 • 1 cup rolled oats